The bad news: they’re harder to answer.

 Try each of these methods.
 By the time you’ve done that, I’d be surprised if you don’t have a good list of stories.

 Pull together a list of maybe 100 behavioral questions.
 I’ve listed 10 below and you can easily find dozens more by searching online for phrases like these:

 - behavioral interview questions (your field) managers

 Also, think up likely questions based on the skills and tasks mentioned in the job postings you’re coming across in your job search.

-Plan and practice your stories, using an interview storytelling technique like SOAR (Situation, Obstacles, Actions, Results) to make your stories clear and compelling.
+Now, plan and practice your stories, using an interview storytelling technique like SOAR (Situation, Obstacles, Actions, Results) to make your stories clear and compelling.
 You’ll soon be ready to answer a wide range of behavioral questions.

 Here are some common questions to get you started.

-Behavioral Interview Questions and Answers for Managers
+Examples of Behavioral Interview Questions and Answers for Managers

 “Give me an example that demonstrates your decision-making process, and how and when you involve others in the decision.”